otrv4/otrv4/architecture-decisions/003-user-profile.md

 protocol and can be intercepted and changed by a MITM in a rollback attack.

 With this attack, how can OTR ensure that participants will talk using the highest version supported by both parties?
-OTRv4 seeks to solve this problem.
+OTRv4 seeks to solve this problem for versions after 4.

-To address version rollback attacks on OTR, it was important for both parties to exchange verified version information without compromising their participation deniability and while keeping backwards compatibility with OTRv3.

 ### Decision

+To address version rollback attacks on OTR, both parties must exchange verified version information without compromising their participation deniability and while keeping backwards compatibility with OTRv3.

 We keep the use of query message for OTRv3 compatibility but it will work as a ping message.